Northwest Russia: Geography

-Northern East-West Route: This was the main axis of Novgorod's expansion.
+Northern East–West route: This was the main axis of Novgorod's expansion.
 It skirts the southeast side of the White Sea and then crosses to the Pechora.
 Lake Onega, east up the Vodla River, portage to the Onega River basin, east across this, portage, down the Northern Dvina to Kholmogory near the White Sea, east up the Pinega River, portage to the Kuloy and north to the Mezen Bay of the White Sea.
 East up the Pyoza River, portage, down the Tsilma River to the west-flowing part of the Pechora.

-Pechora River and Ural Passes: 1.
-From the northern east-west route up the west-flowing part of the Pechora River, up the Usa River, over the easy Kamen portage of the Urals and down the short Sob River to the lower Ob River.
+Pechora River and Ural passes: 1.
+From the northern east–west route up the west-flowing part of the Pechora River, up the Usa River, over the easy Kamen portage of the Urals and down the short Sob River to the lower Ob River.
 2. From the middle Pechora, up the Shchugor River, over either of two Ural passes and down the Northern Sosva to the Ob.
 3. From the upper Pechora, over the Urals and down the Pelym River.
 4. From the headwaters of the Vychegda to branches of the upper Kama River, across the middle Urals and down branches of the Tavda River to Tobolsk on the Ob.

-North-South Routes: 1.
+North–South routes: 1.
 From Kazan northeast up the Kama River, portage to the Pechora or Vyshegda.
 2. From Kazan up the Volga past Nizhny Novgorod to the point where the river turns from east to south, north up the Unzha River, portage, down the Yug River to Veliky Ustyug.
 3. From the middle Vychegda, north up the Vym River, portage, east down the Ukhta River, north up the Izhma River to the Pechora.
 4. From Moscow one route was northwest up the Moskva River to Volokolamsk and down the Lama River and Shosha River to the Volga.
 This was replaced by the current Moscow Canal further east.

 Peoples

-Russians expanded slowly from the West.
-Those along the White Sea came to be called Pomors.
+East Slavs expanded slowly from the southwest.
+Those Russians who settled along the White Sea came to be called Pomors.
 The original population spoke Uralic languages.
 Various Baltic-Finnic tribes were known in the Russian chronicles as the Chudes.
 The Ves' lived east Lake Ladoga and were pushed toward the Dvina by the expansion of Novgorod after 1100.
 The Vychegda Permians lived on the Vychegda while the state of Great Perm was on the upper Kama.
 The Permians were later called Zyryans and later Komi.
 The Arabic term Wisu probably meant Great Perm, but it might have referred to the Ves'.
 The Voguls lived on the upper Kama and Pechora and the Ostyaks or Yugra on the lower Pechora.
 The Samoyeds lived in the far northeast.
 The Burtas were ancestors of the Mordvins.

 Zavolochye (meaning "beyond the portage") is a geographic term referring to some of the area between Lake Onega and the lower Dvina.